 In one DirtRider magazine issue Rick Johnson was talking about his 1986 works CR250.
 He said: ”For example, the magic Honda always had was the cranks.
 There was something about those cranks- I can’t tell you what they did to them but when you got on and rode there was virtually no vibration to your hands."
 This proves that an excellent balance can be had for 250cc and smaller engines.
 The higher you go over 250cc the more vibration you get although the crank may have the best balance possible.

 A little vibration will always remain but if it is enough to bother you and you’re looking for ways to reduce the vibration at the bars then your engine needs some help.
 My ’89 KDX200 vibrated too much and fatigued my hands on long rides.
 I wish I still had it so I could balance the crank now that I know how.
+Click here for a simple way to test your crank balance.

 There are 4 “vertical” up/down forces in-line with the cylinder.
 They are: